gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 - File sizes can be from 0 B up to 5 TB
 - Files are stored in *buckets* (like folders)
 - Universal namespace, with globally unique (and more recently DNS compliant names)
-- Consitency model is READ after WRITE for new PUTs
+- Consistency model is READ after WRITE for new PUTs
 - Overwrites/deletes are "eventually consistent" (DELETE is not immediate - this is important!)
 - Storage types: standard, IA, one-zone IA (20% less expensive than regular S3), Reduced Redudancy (no longer more cost effective than regular storage), Glacier (archive storage, long term)
 - Glacier access times are 3-5 hours (but new feature: can be accelerated!)